OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 - The `@streaming` tag.
 - The `CustomFunctions.StreamingInvocation` invocation parameter.

 The following code sample is a custom function that adds a number to the result every second.
-Note the following about this code:
+Note the following about this code.

 - Excel displays each new value automatically using the `setResult` method.
 - The second input parameter, invocation, is not displayed to end users in Excel when they select the function from the autocomplete menu.